What Does Collision Insurance Cover?

 #1: Your Car’s Value

-If your vehicle is older and has a lower market value, the insurance premium might not be justified.
+Is your car worth enough to warrant the cost of the premiums?
+If your vehicle is older and has a lower market value, the insurance cost might not be justified compared to the payout you would receive.

 #2: Your Deductible Amount